 Even if you can’t identify the cause of your CIU, you may be able to pinpoint triggers that bring on outbreaks or increase the severity of your hives.

-Pay attention to see if any of the following common triggers seem to affect you:
+See whether any of the following common triggers seem to affect you:

 - pets or pet dander